 - Organic Search – Visitors landing on your website organically through search results

-- Direct – Visitor accessing your website directly by entering the URL into a browser
+- Direct – Visitors accessing your website directly by entering the URL into a browser

 - Social – Visitors landing on your website through social channels

 - Referral – Visitors coming to your website from other domains

 - Email – Visitors coming to your website through email marketing campaigns

 There are many ways in which marketers can analyze conversion data by channels and sources.
 To talk about all of them warrants a dedicated blog post, but for curious readers who would want to take a peep into the mechanics behind it all, we would like to suggest this informative video that lays bare all you need to know about dissecting conversion data by sources in Google Analytics.